Williloo/sus1531/README.md

 ### 🦆 5.5.
 States & Actions

-Iteration 3 sees the introduction of a quiz session, which describes a particular instance of a quiz being run.
+Iteration 3 sees the introduction of a quiz game, which describes a particular instance of a quiz being run.

-Quiz sessions can be in one of many states:
+Quiz games can be in one of many states:
  * **LOBBY**: Players can join in this state, and nothing has started.
  * **QUESTION_COUNTDOWN**: This is the question countdown period.
 It always exists before a question is open.
  * **QUESTION_OPEN**: This is when players can see the question, and the answers, and submit their answers (as many times as they like).